The Agent Security Survey Becomes the Threat Model

 From Attack Catalog to Security Model

 The paper, arXiv:2606.10749 [cs.CR], was submitted on June 9, 2026.
 Ling, Yu, Chen, and Fang synthesize 247 papers and organize them through a lifecycle-based, systems-oriented framework.
 Their object is not the chatbot alone.
-It is the agentic loop in which a model plans, invokes tools, maintains state, coordinates with other agents, and acts on external environments.
+It is the agentic loop in which a model receives inputs, plans, invokes tools, produces output, maintains memory or state, monitors progress, and coordinates with other agents.

-This makes the paper a useful bridge between the site's pages on runtime governance, tool-surface poisoning, stored prompt payloads, and prompt injection.
-Those pages look at specific surfaces.
-This one asks what shared model keeps them from becoming unrelated incidents.
+The survey is strongest when read as a bridge.
+The site's pages on runtime governance, tool-surface poisoning, stored prompt payloads, and prompt injection each describe one surface.
+This paper asks what shared model keeps those surfaces from becoming unrelated incidents.

 The Three Objects